Foiling Explanations in Deep Neural Networks: Experiments and Results

-We have two different weighting hyperparameters for the two datasets, which have been empirically proven to work: $\alpha = 1e11, \beta = 1e6$ for ImageNet, and $\alpha = 1e7, \beta = 1e6$ for CIFAR100.
+In order to balance between the two contradicting terms in Equation~\ref{eq:obj}, we chose hyperparameters that empirically proved to work, in terms of forcing the optimization process to find a solution that satisfies the two objectives, following the work done in \citep{dombrowski2019explanations}: $\alpha = 1e11, \beta = 1e6$ for ImageNet, and $\alpha = 1e7, \beta = 1e6$ for CIFAR100.
 After every generation the learning rate was decreased through multiplication by a factor of 0.999.
-We tested drawing random samples, $z_k$, both independent and identically distributed (iid) and through Latin hypercube sampling (LHS).
-The generation of the explanations was achieved by using the repository Captum \cite{kokhlikyan2020captum}, a unified and generic model interpretability library for PyTorch.
+We tested drawing the population samples, both independent and identically distributed (iid) and through Latin hypercube sampling (LHS).
+The generation of the explanations was achieved by using the repository Captum \citep{kokhlikyan2020captum}, a unified and generic model interpretability library for PyTorch.

 Figures~\ref{fig:imagenet-xai-vgg16} through~\ref{fig:cf100-xai-mobile} shows samples of our results.
 Specifically, Figure~\ref{fig:imagenet-xai-vgg16} shows AttaXAI-generated attacks for images from ImageNet using the VGG16 model, against each of the 5 explanation methods: LRP, Deep Lift, Gradient, Gradient x Input, Guided-Backpropagation; Figure~\ref{fig:imagenet-xai-inception} shows AttaXAI-generated attacks for images from ImageNet using the Inception model; Figure~\ref{fig:cf100-xai-vgg16} shows AttaXAI-generated attacks for images from CIFAR100 using the VGG16 model; and Figure~\ref{fig:cf100-xai-mobile} shows AttaXAI-generated attacks for images from CIFAR100 using the MobileNet model.